skalutki/Rock-Paper-Scissors/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

 # WTF Webpack Starter Kit

 Simple toolkit for your static websites development.

+Prosta gra stworzona podczas kursu "Programowanie w JavaScript"

 ## How to use it?